Things to consider with slip resistance

 There are many combinations and decisions to be made when choosing decorative concrete finishes.
 Not least of which is the slip resistance that is suitable for your project.
 You may find your choice of texture, pattern and sealer will be influenced by the kind of traffic it will be subjected to and whether there is a need to ensure slip resistance.

-CCS consider safety an integral part of our service and conduct site trials of our decorative systems and their variables so we can provide information on:
+CCS consider safety an integral part of our service and conduct site trials of the decorative systems and the variables so we can provide information on: